Information for new students including housing, funding, student life, professional development, and much more!

 City of Madison: Neighborhoods

 In addition to driving, riding the bus and cycling are common ways to get around the city.
 Madison is known for its excellent biking paths.
 All UW Madison students receive a free bus pass to utilize the City of Madison Metro Bus System.
 The Dane County Regional Airport serves the Madison area.

 In & Around Madison

-Located in the South Central part of the state of Wisconsin, Dane County is home to the suburbs of Madison along with rural towns and villages.
+Located in the South Central part of the state of Wisconsin, Dane County is home to Madison along with rural towns and villages.
 Surrounding communities offer great resources and opportunities; Milwaukee is Wisconsin’s largest city and is only just over an hour drive from Madison.
 The recreation, culture, and natural beauty extend far beyond the city limits.